Maharishi Vedic City, Iowa

 Maharishi Vedic City (MVC) is a city in Jefferson County, Iowa, United States.
 The population was 277 at the time of the 2020 census.
 The city was incorporated in 2001 as "Vedic City" but then officially changed its name to "Maharishi Vedic City" five months later.
 It was the first city to incorporate in Iowa since 1982.
-Maharishi Vedic City consists of approximately one square mile, located about four miles north of Fairfield, the home of Maharishi University of Management.
+Maharishi Vedic City consists of approximately three square miles, located about four miles north of Fairfield, the home of Maharishi University of Management.

 The city plan and buildings are based on Maharishi Sthapatya Veda, which is said to be an ancient system of architecture and design, revived by Maharishi Mahesh Yogi.
 Its goals are to "protect, nourish, and satisfy everyone, upholding the different social, cultural, and religious traditions while maintaining the integrity and progress of the city as a whole".

 History

 The concept of a "Vedic City" was conceived by the Maharishi, and a real estate developer and several others began to actualize the vision for a Vedic town in 1991.
 The first resolution of the city council proclaimed the constitution of the city to be the same as "the Constitution of the Universe — Total Natural Law — RK Veda".

 More than a dozen developers purchased 50 farms totaling 3,000 acre, some 1,200 of which were designated for the town itself.
 Together, they planned a city arranged in ten circles totaling about one square mile, along with paved roads, utilities, sewage and Internet.
 They then began the first phase of construction, which included two hotels, various houses and office buildings.
 After one year, 46 structures had been built and more than $35 million spent on development.
 Financial and infrastructure needs led the developers to seek formal designation as a city from the state, and after petitioning the Iowa City Development Board and holding a referendum, it was incorporated as Iowa's newest city on July 25, 2001 — the first in Iowa since 1982.
 Planners expected the city to have a population of over 1,000 by 2010, many of them transplants from nearby Fairfield.
 In the early stages of development, Vedic City set aside 50 acres as land for conservation and preservation.
 This acreage was then transformed from farmers' fields to native prairies, wetlands and forest.

 In 2002, a building known as "The Mansion" became a headquarters for the Global Country of World Peace (GCWP).
 The Mayor of MVC is Rogers Badgett.

 According to city officials in 2004, "more than $200 million of venture capital had been invested in Fairfield and Vedic City companies during the past 13 years".
 By 2006, the city consisted of more than 200 buildings.

 In October 2011, a television show titled "America's Most Unusual Town" aired on the Oprah Winfrey Network on March 25, 2012, and featured Winfrey's visit to Fairfield and Maharishi Vedic City.